Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-families/_index/literacy-bike.md

 +++

-Our Literacy Bike is spending the summer at Victoria Park in Kitchener!
-We offer Fun, Free drop-in family activities for parents & children.
-Follow us on [Instagram](https://www.instagram.com/projectreadlitnetwork/#) or [Facebook](https://www.facebook.com/ProjectREADLitNetwork/) to see our weekly themes & schedule!
+Our Literacy Bike visits Victoria Park in Kitchener each summer!
+We have a wonderful time offering Fun, Free drop-in family activities for parents & children.
+Follow us on Instagram or Facebook  [Instagram](https://www.instagram.com/projectreadlitnetwork/#) or [Facebook](https://www.facebook.com/ProjectREADLitNetwork/) for information about next summer!